-Because these keywords are popular search terms, it might be harder for you to get exposure on them compared to other restaurants in the area that already have an SEO strategy in place.
+Because these keywords are popular search terms, it might be harder for you to get exposure compared to other restaurants in the area that already have an SEO strategy in place.

 However, you should still add these words to your strategy.
-As your SERP ranking increases over time, you’ll begin to acquire more exposure with these broad terms.
+As your SERP ranking increases over time, you’ll begin to acquire more exposure using these broad terms.

-In contrast to main keywords, longtail words are terms that are incredibly specific to the restaurant.
+In contrast to main keywords, longtail words are terms that are much more specific to the restaurant.
 These might be the restaurant’s actual name, a specific menu offering, or a special feature of the restaurant.
 Some examples include:

 - “veggie grill”

 - “restaurant with beyond burger”